Jasper

 Thanks to its natural colors and often spectacular patterns, jasper has been used for thousands of years in the creation of jewelry and decorative objects.

-Its diversity allows for the creation of bracelets, necklaces, and earrings in a wide variety of styles, ranging from sober and natural creations to more colorful and audacious pieces.
+Its diversity allows for the creation of bracelets, necklaces, and earrings in a wide variety of styles, ranging from sober and natural creations to more colorful and bold pieces.

-Jasper is often associated with stability and the ability to remain solidly rooted in the present moment.
+Jasper is often associated with stability and the ability to remain firmly rooted in the present moment.
 Its symbolism evokes quiet strength, perseverance, and resilience in the face of daily challenges.

 Traditionally linked to protection, it also reminds us of the importance of building solid foundations and moving forward with confidence.